minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 ## Assigned Tasks
  - Implementing new game events and maintaining this cross-platform project for Android, Fire OS, and iOS.
+ - Driving cross-cutting initiatives in performance, build tooling, and backend cost.
  - Maintaining/Updating 3rd-party SDKs for Android and Fire OS
  - Supporting the Live Ops team, the server side, and iOS.